-January is National Learn to Ski and Snowboard Month
+Spotlight: January is National Learn to Ski and Snowboard Month

 Sixty percent of the country's downhill skiing capacity is located in National Forests.
 Start planning your trip!

-Did you know there are 122 ski and snowboard areas located on national forests across the United States?
+More than 120 ski and snowboard areas located in national forests across the United States.
 Besides alpine skiing and snowboarding, many of these locations also offer cross-country skiing, snowshoeing, sleigh rides, dog sledding and educational Junior Snow Ranger programs.
-January is "Learn to Ski and Snowboard Month" so plan a trip to celebrate winter and bring a friend or the whole family.
+January is Learn to Ski and Snowboard Month so plan a trip to celebrate winter with a friend or the whole family.
 Take lessons from professional instructors and learn how to ski, snowboard or master your techniques.

-This winter, throughout the country, kids can learn to ski and snowboard for free!
+Throughout the country, kids can learn to ski and snowboard for free!
 The “Free 4 Kids” program offers both free and affordable lessons.
 Find a location near you and introduce a youngster to winter snow sports.

 Take your first lesson and snap a selfie!
 Tag your image with #FirstDayFaces to share the fun of skiing and snowboarding on social media.
 Enter to win a four-day trip for two to Utah just for sharing your experience (#firstdayfaces).